percona/k8spsmdb-docs/docs/ldap.md

 olcMemberOfMemberOfAD: memberOf
 ```

-The output provides you with `olcMemberOfGroupOC` and `olcMemberOfMemberAD`
+This output provides you with `olcMemberOfGroupOC` and `olcMemberOfMemberAD`
 values, which should be put on the group entity.
 The `olcMemberOfMemberOfAD`
-value is a key for picking the group DN from the account object.
+value is a key for picking the group `DN` from the account object.

 ## The MongoDB and Operator side

 The following steps will look different depending on whether sharding
 is on (the default behavior) or off.

-=== "if sharding is on"
-    ```bash
-    $ mongo "mongodb://databaseAdmin:databaseAdminPassword@my-cluster-name-mongos.<namespace name>.svc.cluster.local/admin?ssl=false"
-    ```

 === "if sharding is off"
     In order to get MongoDB connected with OpenLDAP in case of a a non-sharded (ReplicaSet) MongoDB cluster we need to configure two things: